ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 #The Boost Library Tokenizer

 A tokenizer extracts meaningful substrings from a string.
-We call these substrings tokens.
+These substrings are called tokens.
 Tokenizing makes life easier when you want to break up a string.
 For example, you can tokenize the string `Get thee to a nunnery`, which will be broken up into the tokens: `Get`, `thee`, `to`, `a`, and `nunnery`.